multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 **2.1**

 - Added `deployPath` option.
 Allows you to deploy to folder in the bucket, not always to the root.
+Fixes #15.
-- Added `awsProfileName` for using AWS credentials other than `default`.
+- Added `awsProfile` for using AWS credentials other than `default`.
+Fixes #19.
-- Fixed issue #12: paths were built naively and broke deployment on Windows platforms.
+- Fixed #12: paths were built naively and broke deployment on Windows platforms.

 **v2.0.2**